I get a lot of questions about my turquoise dip dyed hair:

 Will I Ever Try Another Bright Colour?

 I would say yes!
-Now that I've started to experiment with the colour a little, I am tempted to try new hues.
-I'd love to first get my hair to a greyed out shade of teal or steel blue hair (as opposed to such a bright, bold hue), but then maybe try an icy pale blue or something similar to this gorgeous lavender hued bob!
-I have a whole Pinterest board devoted to hair and fashion where I've been pinning haircuts for fine hair and colourful hairdos.
+Now that I’ve started to experiment with the colour a little, and go a bit bolder than just turquoise dip dyed hair, I am tempted to try new hues.
+I’d love to first get my hair to a greyed out shade of teal or steel blue hair (as opposed to such a bright, bold hue), but then maybe try an icy pale blue or something similar to this gorgeous lavender hued bob!
+I have a whole Pinterest board devoted to hair and fashion where I’ve been pinning haircuts for fine hair and colourful hairdos.
 Baby steps out of the blues!